cysouw/diathesis/text/c13_zumInfinitive.md

 - Ich bin am Arbeiten.
 :::

 However, there are many structural differences.
 First, the locational *am* can take contrastive stress [@nnext a], while the progressive *am* cannot [@nnext b].
-This difference argueably stems from the fact that the progressive *am* does not have any alternative.
+This difference arguably stems from the fact that the progressive *am* does not have any alternative.
 However, note that a linguistically aware speaker could actually use the example in [@next b] because there seems to be a slight difference between the *am* progressive (see [@sec:zuminfinitive-sein-am]) and the *beim* frequentative (see [@sec:zuminfinitiv-sein-beim]).

 ::: ex
 - Ich sitze ám Tisch, nicht áuf dem Tisch.
 - ^^?^ Ich bin ám Arbeiten, nicht béim Arbeiten.
 :::

-Next, in the locational usage the fused prepostion+article can be separated into two words [@next a].
+Next, in the locational usage the fused preposition+article can be separated into two words [@next a].
 This is not possible in the grammaticalised progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].

 ::: ex
 - Ich sitze an dem Tisch.